darealstyl/TeamJ-soen341project2022/README.md

 * Zachary Bruce: Incharge of documenting Meeting Minutes, documenting 2 core features of user stories.
 Incharge of implementing Product page.

-* Carson Senthilkumar: Incharge of submission, implementation of cart page.
+* Carson Senthilkumar: Experience with online customer applications.
+Incharge of submission, implementation of cart page.

 * Wassim Nijaoui: Incharge of implementation of Sellerpage, point out possible issue and any resolution.
 Creation of a skeleton frame for our website.